 As in all criminal trials, the State will present its case first by calling witnesses to testify against you.
 You will have the right to cross-examine each prosecution witness.
 In other words, you can ask the witness questions about their testimony.
 However, you cannot argue with the witness.
 Your cross-examination of the witness must be in the form of questions only.
 Do not attempt to tell your version of the incident at this time - you will have an opportunity to do so later if you testify.

-After the State has presented its case, you may present your case.
+After the state has presented its case, you may present your case.
 You have the right to call any witness who knows anything about the incident, but the witnesses can testify only about matters of which they have personal knowledge.

-If you choose, you may testify in your own behalf.
+If you choose, you may testify on your own behalf.
 Since you are the defendant, you cannot be compelled to testify.
 It is your choice, you may do as you wish, and your silence cannot be used against you.

-The State also has the right to cross-examine all witnesses called by you.
-If you testify in your own behalf, the State may cross-examine.
+The state also has the right to cross-examine all witnesses called by you.
+If you testify in your own behalf, the state may cross-examine.

-After testimony is concluded by both sides, you can make a closing argument by telling the Court why you feel that you are not guilty of the offense charged.
-But such statement can only be based on the testimony heard during the trial.
+After testimony is concluded by both sides, you can make a closing argument by telling the court why you feel that you are not guilty of the offense charged.
+But such a statement can only be based on the testimony heard during the trial.
 Additional testimony is not admissible in the closing argument.

 The verdict will be based on the testimony and the facts presented during the trial.
-In making the determination, the Judge or Jury can only consider the testimony of the witnesses who testify under oath.
-If found Not Guilty, you will be acquitted of the charges.
-If you are found Guilty, the Judge will announce the penalty at that time.
+In making the determination, the judge or jury can only consider the testimony of the witnesses who testify under oath.
+If found not guilty, you will be acquitted of the charges.
+If you are found guilty, the judge will announce the penalty at that time.

 The amount of fine assessed by the court is affected only by the facts and circumstances of the case.
 Mitigating circumstances may lower the fine, even if you are found guilty.
 On the other hand, aggravating circumstances may increase the fine.
 In no case may the fine exceed $200 for most traffic violations; $500 for certain penal code violations, and $200 to $2,000 for certain city ordinance violations.
 (These amounts do not include state court costs.)
-Please see Payment Options for an explanation on how to pay your citation, or the Fine Schedule for a list of common violations that include the fine and state court costs.
+Please see Payment Options for an explanation on how to pay your citation or the Fine Schedule for a list of common violations that include the fine and state court costs.

-Court Costs will be charged if you are found guilty and assessed a fine, regardless of the amount.
-Court costs in the municipal court are set by the State, not by the court.
+Court costs will be charged if you are found guilty and assessed a fine, regardless of the amount.
+Court costs in the municipal court are set by the state, not by the court.
 Court costs must also be charged even if the fine is suspended and final disposition of your case is dismissed under the Deferred Disposition procedure.
 If an arrest warrant is issued, a warrant fee of $50 will be added to the fine and state court costs.